 The Schott Student Edition seems to me a far more attractive proposition, with its mixture of lovely presentation, clarity of editing, the progressive organisation of pieces and the supporting teacher advice.

-In short, this is a brilliant and essential addition to the teacher’s music library, and a book to seriously consider using with all elementary pianists.
+In short, this is a brilliant and indispensable addition to the teacher’s music library, and a book to seriously consider using with elementary students.